tomdyson/wagtail-netlify/README.md

 *or*

 To deploy changes manually, use `./manage.py netlify`.
-To generate redirects without deploying, use the `-n` or `--no-deploy` flag: `./manage.py netlify --no-deploy`
+To generate redirects without deploying, use the `-n` or `--no-deploy` flag: `./manage.py netlify --no-deploy`.
+To trigger a build on Netlify's servers, configure `settings.NETLIFY_BUILD_HOOK` and use the `-t` or `--trigger-build` flag: `./manage.py netlify --trigger-build`.

 ## Settings